BurnOutTrader/fund-forge/README.md

 Order books should be updated by best bid, best offer for index(0) and order book snapshots should provide all visible levels.
 If a level has no volume then the backtest will assume there are no more levels.

+### Positions and Statistics
+Currently, fund forge only implements 1 of the 3 intended position types that I intend to implement.
+1. Cumulative, when a position is opened, it any additional entries in any direction will be counted as part of the same position, changing only the average entry an average exit price.
+This position will stay active until the ledger is flat or reversed.
+(Implemented)
+2. First in First Out: When a position is opened any order in the opposite direction will create a trade object based on the entry price and exit price (Not yet implemented)
+3. First in Last Out: Recent entries are prioritized for closing, leaving the older entries as the last to be closed.

+This will be done by passing in a set of 3 functions to the ledger in its initialization.

 ## Current Status

 Fund Forge is not ready for live trading.
 It currently uses a faux `DataevVndor::Test` and `Brokerage::Test` API implementation to help build standardized models, which will aid future API integrations.